Trivernis/discordbot.js/README.md

 ```

 If the keys are missing from the config file, the bot exits.
 This behaviour can be deactivated by setting the `-i` commandline flag.
+You need to generate an api-token to access the graphql webservice.
+You can generate one with the owner-command `tokengen` uses via PM.

 Keys
 ---